dantasfiles/dantasfiles.github.io/_princeton/piirs.md

 - *Illicit Worlds of Indian Dance: Cultures of Exclusion* by Anna Morcom
 - *Umrao Jan Ada* by Mirza Muhammad Hadi Rusva

-## Translation and Intercultural Communication
+## Translation & Intercultural Communication

 **The Trojan War: A Linguistic Intro.** `TRA 306 (fa26)`
 - *How Dead Languages Work* by Coulter H. George